WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

 <img class="aligncenter size-full wp-image-2179" src="http://theorypc.ca/wp-content/uploads/2017/04/ICAResult.png" alt="" width="1220" height="665" srcset="http://theorypc.ca/wp-content/uploads/2017/04/ICAResult.png 1220w, http://theorypc.ca/wp-content/uploads/2017/04/ICAResult-300x164.png 300w, http://theorypc.ca/wp-content/uploads/2017/04/ICAResult-768x419.png 768w" sizes="(max-width: 1220px) 100vw, 1220px" />

-Success! Â We&#8217;ve used the WebAPI and the StoreFront Customization SDK to supply a header, modify the ICA file, and return it with the value needed! Â The ICA file returned works perfectly! Â Ok, so I&#8217;m thinking this looks pretty good right?! Â We just need to get the iframe to supply a custom header when the src gets updated.
+Success! Â We've used the WebAPI and the StoreFront Customization SDK to supply a header, modify the ICA file, and return it with the value needed! Â The ICA file returned works perfectly! Â Ok, so I'm thinking this looks pretty good right?! Â We just need to get the iframe to supply a custom header when the src gets updated.

-Except I don&#8217;t think it&#8217;s possible to tag a custom header when you update a src in an iframe. Â So then I started thinking maybe I can use a cookie! Â If I can pass a cookie into the Storefront Customization SDK I could use that instead of the header. Â Unfortunately, I do not see anyway to query a custom cookie or pass a custom cookie into the SDK. Â Citrix appears to have (rightfully!) locked down Storefront that this doesn&#8217;t seem possible. Â No custom cookies are passed into the httpcontext (that I can see).
+Except I don't think it's possible to tag a custom header when you update a src in an iframe. Â So then I started thinking maybe I can use a cookie! Â If I can pass a cookie into the Storefront Customization SDK I could use that instead of the header. Â Unfortunately, I do not see anyway to query a custom cookie or pass a custom cookie into the SDK. Â Citrix appears to have (rightfully!) locked down Storefront that this doesn't seem possible. Â No custom cookies are passed into the httpcontext (that I can see).

 So all this work appears to be for naught (outside of an exercise on how one could setup and customize Storefront).

 &nbsp;

-But what about the Storefront feature &#8220;[add shortcutsÂ to websites](http://docs.citrix.com/en-us/storefront/3/manage-citrix-receiver-for-web-site/sf-configure-site.html?_ga=1.241941066.975940291.1416084467)&#8220;?
+But what about the Storefront feature "[add shortcutsÂ to websites](http://docs.citrix.com/en-us/storefront/3/manage-citrix-receiver-for-web-site/sf-configure-site.html?_ga=1.241941066.975940291.1416084467)"?

-AlthoughÂ doing that will allow to launch an app via a URL, it doesn&#8217;t offer any method to pass values into the URL. Â So it&#8217;s a non-starter as well.
+AlthoughÂ doing that will allow to launch an app via a URL, it doesn't offer any method to pass values into the URL. Â So it's a non-starter as well.

-Next will be a workaround/solution that appears to work&#8230;
+Next will be a workaround/solution that appears to work...

 <!-- AddThis Advanced Settings generic via filter on the_content -->